 - He needs to calm down.

-- They learned to write. - They learned writing.
+- They tried to write. - They tried writing.

 In Spanish you most often just put the verbs right after each other.
 The first verb is conjugated in that case, and the second stays infinitive:

 - Él necesita calmarse.